Venafi/ansible-collection-venafi/roles/certificate/examples/f5_bigip/README.md

-# Configuring secure application delivery using F5 BIG-IP and the Venafi Ansible Role
+# Configuring secure application delivery using F5 BIG-IP and the Venafi Ansible Collection

-In this example, we'll show you how to better secure application delivery using the Venafi Ansible Role with your [F5 BIG-IP](https://www.f5.com/products/big-ip-services) instance.
+In this example, we'll show you how to better secure application delivery using the Venafi Ansible Collection with your [F5 BIG-IP](https://www.f5.com/products/big-ip-services) instance.
 Adding Venafi enables you to manage certificates more securely as part of the [TLS termination](https://www.f5.com/services/resources/glossary/ssl-termination) process on your load balancer.

 ## Who should use this example?